Harry S. Truman: Presidency (1945–1953)

-At the White House Truman replaced Roosevelt holdovers with old confidants.
-The White House was badly understaffed with no more than a dozen aides; they could barely keep up with the heavy work flow of a greatly expanded executive department.
+At the White House, Truman replaced Roosevelt holdovers with old confidants.
+The White House was badly understaffed with no more than a dozen aides; they could barely keep up with the heavy workflow of a greatly expanded executive department.
 Truman acted as his own chief of staff on a daily basis, as well as his own liaison with Congress—a body he already knew very well.
 He was not well prepared to deal with the press, and never achieved the jovial familiarity of FDR.
-Filled with latent anger about all the setbacks in his career, he bitterly mistrusted the journalists.
+Filled with latent anger about all the setbacks in his career, he bitterly mistrusted journalists.
 He saw them as enemies lying in wait for his next careless miscue.
 Truman was a very hard worker, often to the point of exhaustion, which left him testy, easily annoyed, and on the verge of appearing unpresidential or petty.
 In terms of major issues, he discussed them in depth with top advisors.
 He mastered the details of the federal budget as well as anyone.
 Truman was a poor speaker reading a text.
 However, his visible anger made him an effective stump speaker, denouncing his enemies as his supporters hollered back at him "Give Em Hell, Harry!"

-Truman surrounded himself with his old friends, and appointed several to high positions that seemed well beyond their competence, including his two secretaries of the treasury, Fred Vinson and John Snyder.
+Truman surrounded himself with friends and appointed several to high positions that seemed beyond their competence, including his two secretaries of the treasury, Fred Vinson and John Snyder.
 His closest friend in the White House was his military aide Harry H. Vaughan, who knew little of military or foreign affairs and was criticized for trading access to the White House for expensive gifts.
 Truman loved to spend as much time as possible playing poker, telling stories and sipping bourbon.
 Alonzo Hamby notes that:

 First term (1945–1949)

 Assuming office

 On his first full day, Truman told reporters: "Boys, if you ever pray, pray for me now.
 I don't know if you fellas ever had a load of hay fall on you, but when they told me what happened yesterday, I felt like the moon, the stars, and all the planets had fallen on me."

-Truman asked all the members of Roosevelt's cabinet to remain in place, but he soon replaced almost all of them, especially with old friends from his Senate days.
+Truman asked all the members of Roosevelt's cabinet to remain in place, but he soon replaced almost all of them, especially with friends from his Senate days.